moraesvi/tocatudo/README.md

 # Introduction
 Mobile Music Application Downloader.
-Unique application on Play Store that changes youtube as a music player, like Youtube Player.
+Unique application on PlayStore that changes youtube as a music player, like Youtube Player.